claudiabdm/vite-plugin-svg-sprite-names-typescript/README.md

 # vite-plugin-svg-sprite-names-typescript

-Add types for svg icon names from a SVG sprite file and generates an array of strings with the names.
+Add types for svg's id from a SVG sprite file and generates an array of strings with the names.

 > [!NOTE]
 > This plugin does not generate the SVG Sprite, you will need to provide one.